 As China moves towards becoming a fully digital society, virtual membership cards are becoming increasingly popular among WeChat users.
 In the past year, a number of businesses have introduced membership cards on WeChat as a replacement for physical membership cards.

-The purpose of digital membership cards are the same as physical membership cards, to collect and redeem membership points that are gained through repeated purchase.
-Apart from the ease in mobility and use of these cards, customers can check their reward points at any time through their phone and share their card with their friends, which gives digital membership cards an edge over physical ones.
+The purpose of digital membership cards is the same as physical membership cards, to collect and redeem membership points that are gained through repeated purchases.
+Apart from the ease in mobility and use of these cards, customers can check their reward points at any time through their phone and share their cards with their friends, which gives digital membership cards an edge over physical ones.

-Break Talk, a bakery, has reportedly gained 40,000 new members and deposit of over 800,000 yuan within a short period of time after it introduced its digital membership card on WeChat.
+Break Talk, a bakery, has reportedly gained 40,000 new members and deposits of over 800,000 yuan within a short period of time after it introduced its digital membership card on WeChat.

 “Friend Membership” – new Wechat’s service tool

-WeChat Pay is testing a new feature which translates into “Friend Membership” which enables merchants to offer special deals and promotions to regular customers, according to Chinese media reports (in Chinese).
+WeChat Pay is testing a new feature that translates into “Friend Membership” which enables merchants to offer special deals and promotions to regular customers, according to Chinese media reports (in Chinese).

-With the new feature, merchants can add regular customers to their account, which functions as a loyalty program.
-They can then push exclusive discounts, promotional deals, and new product announcements to members’ social feed, called Moments.
+With the new feature, merchants can add regular customers to their accounts, which functions as a loyalty program.
+They can then push exclusive discounts, promotional deals, and new product announcements to members’ social feeds, called Moments.

 The “Friend Membership” feature allows merchants to develop and roll out different promotional campaigns.
 It offers better convenience and a direct way for smaller merchants to gain and manage loyal customers.

-In conclusion, there are multiple ways to care for your customers on Wechat.
-Deep understanding of your customers, a bit of creativity and know-how of tools will help you design a comprehensive, attractive and effective Wechat CRM system.
+In conclusion, there are multiple ways to care for your customers on WeChat.
+A deep understanding of your customers, a bit of creativity, and know-how of tools will help you design a comprehensive, attractive, and effective Wechat CRM system.